Tuberculosis Symptoms, Causes & Risk Factors

 - Cancer patients undergoing chemotherapy

-- People with receiving certain specialized treatments for autoimmune disorders such as rheumatoid arthritis or Crohn's disease
+- People receiving certain specialized treatments for autoimmune disorders such as rheumatoid arthritis or Crohn's disease

 If you have become infected with TB, but do not have active TB disease, you may get preventive therapy.
 This treatment kills germs that are not doing any damage right now, but could so do in the future.
 The most common preventive therapy is a daily dose of the medicine isoniazid (INH) for 6 to 9 months.